The single lever shower mixer versus the thermostatic taps: the advantages and disadvantages

 The problem with thermostatic shower taps

 - They're less intuitive than mixer taps: thermostatic taps have two controls - you can change the flow on one side and the temperature on the other.
-They're not as common as the former, which could be an issue for some users who aren't as familiar with how they work, such as older people.
+They're not as common as the former, which may be a drawback at first for certain users, such as the elderly.

 - Thermostatic taps tend to come with a higher price tag than, for example, mixer taps.
 But it's worth considering they'll use less water in the long term and will last longer, making them a worthwhile investment over time.